This hyper-fast GC is based on a fundamentally new design.

 Chromatography in seconds!

-HyperChrom transforms traditional GC from half an hour to the range below one minute.
-The so-called ultra-fast GC is often denoted as chromatography in minutes.
-HyperChrom, in contrast, delivers chromatography in seconds, which is true hyper-fast GC!
+HyperChrom transforms traditional GC runtime from half an hour to less than one minute.
+The so-called ultra-fast GC is often hyped as chromatography in minutes.
+HyperChrom, in contrast, delivers chromatography in seconds, which is a true hyper-fast GC!

 - 50 (W) x 55 (H) x 45 (D) cm